AllanWang/KAU/docs/Migration.md

 * `kauParseFaq` is now synchronous.

+## Anko has been removed

+A lot of the methods are already implemented in KAU, and it was primarily imported for its `doAsync` methods.
+Now, they have been replaced with coroutines.
+Some methods have been copied over:

+* import org.jetbrains.anko.runOnUiThread > import ca.allanwang.kau.utils.runOnUiThread
+* import org.jetbrains.anko.contentView > import ca.allanwang.kau.utils.contentView
+* import org.jetbrains.anko.bundleOf > import ca.allanwang.kau.utils.bundleOf

 # v4.0.0-alpha01

 This is the first introduction of androidx.
 The goal is to just do a migration with minimal changes.